wepublish/wepublish/README.md

 npm run build
 ```

 4a.
-Test wepublish (the initial admin passsword is green printed in the log at first startup)
+Test wepublish (the initial admin login is red printed in the log at first startup)
 ```sh
 npm run try
 ```